 Characteristics of a functioning alcoholic

-Drinking and the likely hangover that follows rarely cause such people to miss their work or other commitments, but the effort needed to keep them on track takes a grim toll.
+Drinking and the likely hangover that follows rarely cause such people to miss their work or other commitments, but the effort needed to keep them on track takes a big toll.
 This manifests in a constant state of ‘hangxiety’, combining today’s nausea, guilt and depression with an acute fear of tomorrow’s inevitable rough morning.

 Get in touch today